IvoryRines/Professional-README-Generator/CustomREADME.md

   - [Questions](#questions)

   ## Installation
-  These are the iinstallation instructions.
+  These are the installation instructions.

   ## Usage
   These are the usage instructions.

   ## License
-  Licensed under the  [GPL 3.0](https://www.gnu.org/licenses/gpl-3.0) license.
+  Licensed under the  [MIT](https://opensource.org/licenses/MIT) license.

   ## Contributing
   These are the contribution guidelines.

   ## Tests
-  This is the test documentation.
+  This is the test documention.

   ## Questions
   Please reach out to me with any questions about this project on GitHub at: https://github.com/myUserName or via email: myEmail@gmail.com